Ava DuVernay: 2010–2013: Film debut and breakthrough

 After Selma, DuVernay was approached by executives to direct Marvel's first film about a superhero of color, Black Panther, but she passed.
 In an interview with Essence DuVernay provided insight on why she passed on the project: "I think I'll just say we had different ideas about what the story would be.
 Marvel has a certain way of doing things and I think they're fantastic and a lot of people love what they do.
 I loved that they reached out to me."
 She also expressed her support for the project moving forward, "I love the character of Black Panther, the nation of Wakanda and all that that could be visually.
 I wish them well and will be first in line to see it."

+In 2015, Apple Music and their ad agency Translation hired DuVernay to helm a series of three commercials starring Mary J. Blige, Taraji P. Henson and Kerry Washington.
+The first ad, Chapter 1, premiered during Fox's Emmy broadcast on September 20, 2015.
+Chapter 2 and Chapter 3 debuted in November 2015 and February 2016, respectively.
+In 2015, DuVernay executive produced and directed the CBS civil rights crime drama pilot For Justice, starring Anika Noni Rose.
+It was not picked up for distribution.
+That same year, DuVernay announced she would be creating and executive producing the drama series Queen Sugar, based on Natalie Baszile's novel.
+Queen Sugar premiered September 6, 2016, on Oprah Winfrey Network to critical acclaim.
+DuVernay wrote four episodes and directed two.
+On August 1, 2016, the series was renewed for a second season ahead of its television premiere; it aired in a two-night premiere on June 20 and 21, 2017.
+The series was renewed for a third season on July 26, 2017.
+In August 2018, OWN renewed the series for a fourth season, which premiered on June 12, 2019.